 Loss due to non-compliance with existing zoning and planning laws, unregistered easements and covenants, access orders, access rights or a right of way, lack of legal access, and defects in title to the land.

 Outstanding rates and taxes on the property which the insured is liable for as the current owner of the property.
+This coverage does not apply to land transfer duty, land stamp duty, foreign buyer duty or foreign investor surcharge or any levies or special levies struck after the Policy Date.

 Errors made by the insured’s practitioner or Local Authority in respect of unpaid local infrastructure or local improvement levies or charges due to a Local Authority which may result in an encumbrance, charge or lien or writ on the Title to the land.